HenryD5/solrac97gr/README.md

 # Hello World!
 I am Carlos García 💻

+I am always ready to accept suggestions and improvements for my personal projects.
+Send me a pull request if you want to collaborate with any of my projects.

 - 🔭 I'm currently working as a Software Engineer at [Herounit](https://herounit.io/)
 - :earth_americas: I'm from Talara, Perú
 - :video_game: I like to play video games